MA & PhD Application

 In reflection of our commitment to an equitable and inclusive admissions process, we neither require nor consider GRE scores.
 Nor is there a minimum required GPA.
-Instead, your grades are considered holistically along with your portfolio materials, background, and research interests to determine if you are a good match for our programs.
+Instead, your grades are considered holistically along with your portfolio materials, experiences, and research interests to determine if you are a good match for our programs.

-We encourage equity, diversity, and inclusion in representation and actively seek to engage in creating socially just learning and workplace environments and opportunities (read the full statement).
 We welcome inquiries from prospective students who desire additional information about our admission process (email firstname.lastname@example.org with questions).
 Admissions and applications consultations are also available to prospective students through the Graduate School Diversity Office (email email@example.com to schedule).

 All application materials should be submitted electronically via the online admissions system by 11:59 pm CT on January 5.

 To help you prepare to apply, we invite you to:

 The University of Minnesota Graduate School must receive all of the following materials by the deadline before your application will be considered for fall semester admission.
 Please work closely with your recommenders and advise them on deadlines to ensure their letters are submitted before the application deadline.

 To ensure that the application review process is consistent and fair, we only review the materials listed below.
 Any unsolicited or extra materials will be redacted from the application packet reviewed by faculty.